 Mediation is now a very important stage in the litigation process and is a conflict resolution process that usually results in a prompt settlement to even the most complex and highly charged disputes.
-Chris has mediated and provided professional mediation services in some very challenging cases, where the parties even refused to sit in the same room at the start, yet his personal settlement rate for dispute resolution is running at about 80%.
+Chris has mediated and provided professional mediation services in some very challenging civil and commercial cases, where the parties even refused to sit in the same room at the start, yet his personal settlement rate for dispute resolution is running at about 80%.

 For more information on mediation, here are the slides which Chris presented recently to International Mediation Awareness Week